-Awarding body/institution Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) None What type of accreditation does this programme lead to?
+Awarding body/institution Glyndŵr University Teaching institution (if different from above) Glyndŵr University Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) None What type of accreditation does this programme lead to?
 N/A Is accreditation in some way dependent on choices made by students?
-N/A Final award/s available BA (Hons)/ BA Ord/ DipHE/ CertHE Award title Creative Writing and History JACS 2 code V100 W800 UCAS code WV81 Relevant QAA subject benchmark statement/s Benchmarks for History and Creative Writing Other external and internal reference points used to inform the programme outcomes Regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees Mode/s of study Full time/Part time Language of study English with a proportion being available in Welsh Date at which the programme specification was written or revised Updated September 2012
+N/A Final award/s available eg BSc/DipHe/CertHE BA (Hons)/ BA Ord/ DipHE/ CertHE Award title BA (Hons) History JACS 2 code V100 UCAS code (to be completed by admissions) V100 Relevant QAA subject benchmark statement/s Benchmarks for History Other external and internal reference points used to inform the programme outcomes Regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees Mode/s of study (p/t, f/t, distance learning) Full time/Part time Language of study English with a proportion being available in Welsh Date at which the programme specification was written or revised Updated September 2012